Skip to main content

 SESSION_COOKIE=myapp_session

-Medium impact A serializable_classes option has been added to the default cache configuration, defaulting to false.
-This prevents PHP deserialization gadget-chain attacks if APP_KEY is ever leaked.
-If your application intentionally stores PHP objects in the cache, you must explicitly list the classes that are allowed to be deserialized:
+Impact: medium A serializable_classes option has been added to the default cache configuration, and the default is false.
+This mitigates PHP deserialization gadget chain attacks if APP_KEY is leaked.
+If your app intentionally stores PHP objects in the cache, you must explicitly list the classes allowed for deserialization.

 // config/cache.php